adobe-apiplatform/user-sync.py/.changelog/latest.md

 * #811 Fix user email update failures

+# Build Changes

+* Github Actions no longer maintains a build for Ubuntu Bionic (18.04), so automated `bionic` builds are no longer available.
+Automated builds for 22.04 Jammy have been added with the `jammy` label.

 # Advisory

 This is a pre-release and may not be stable for production use.
 The username